Articles of Association for the Norwegian Association of Researchers.

 - Report on the activities of the Executive Board and Central Office.

 - Membership fees and budget.

-- Election of the President, Executive Board members and their deputies, election of the National Council, selection of authorised public accountant and a two-person Audit Committee.
+- Election of the President, Vice President, Executive Board members and their deputies, election of the National Council, selection of authorised public accountant and a two-person Audit Committee.

 - Election of the Nomination Committee.

 1. The National Council is the highest advisory body with regard to overarching political and strategic issues between meetings of the NAR Congress.
 The National Council normally meets once a year, including the year in which a Congress is to be held.